sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Multilingual bibliographies
+Short desc    : Multilingual bibliographies
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This package enables to generate multilingual bibliographies in
+Descript     : This package enables to generate multilingual bibliographies in
              : cooperation with babel.
 Two approaches are possible: Each
              : citation may be written in another language, or the whole
              : bibliography can be typeset in a language chosen by the user.